-On December 13, 2010, CMC Women's Institute helped deliver one of the first babies in the Carolinas born as a result of oocyte vitriciation, a process where a woman's eggs are frozen until she is ready to conceive.
+On December 13, 2010, CMC Women's Institute helped deliver one of the first babies in the Carolinas born as a result of oocyte vitrification, a process where a woman's eggs are frozen until she is ready to conceive.
 This breakthrough technology allows the eggs to be thawed, fertilized and then transferred to the uterus.
-Video on FOX News Rising

 Melissa Rhyne enrolled in a study offered by CMC Women's Institute's Program for Assisted Reproduction at Carolinas Medical Center.
 The study involved collecting and vitrifying (freezing) eggs, then thawing and fertilizing the eggs in the in vitro fertilization (IVF) laboratory.
 The Rhynes then had embryos from two frozen eggs placed back into her uterus, resulting in a successful pregnancy, and the recent birth of a healthy baby girl!
 In addition, two other couples have achieved healthy pregnancies that have progressed beyond the first trimester with this approach, and another is awaiting results of the pregnancy test after completing an embryo transfer from a frozen egg.